-The results of the hypothesis testing confirm that all nine hypotheses are supported, validating the relationships between university management factors, facilities, teacher factors, student factors, and both talent quality training and personal development.
-The findings indicate that each of these institutional components plays a crucial role in enhancing students' learning outcomes and personal growth.
-Specifically, hypotheses H1 through H4 focus on the connections between university management, facilities, teacher factors, and student factors in the context of cultivating student talent quality.
-The analysis reveals that strong management practices, well-maintained facilities, skilled teachers, and motivated students collectively contribute to the effective training of students' talents.
+The results show that all hypotheses are supported, meaning that the relationships between university management, facilities, teacher factors, and student factors with both talent quality training and personal development are validated.
+This suggests that each of these institutional components plays a crucial role in enhancing students' learning outcomes and personal growth.

+Specifically, H1 to H4 focus on the connection between university management, facilities, teacher factors, and student factors in cultivating student talent quality.
+The findings indicate that strong management practices, well-maintained facilities, skilled teachers, and motivated students all contribute to the successful training of students' talents.